Home

 Dugger travelled widely during this time, visiting China during the Cultural Revolution and he lived in Asia, Paris and London.
 A theme that has concerned him for several decades since then is what he describes as ‘the participatory relation of activity and the senses’, as seen in his Sports Banners of the 1970s and '80s.
 His banners have been commissioned by numerous institutions and organizations, including the Arts Council of Great Britain, the House of Commons, the Gulbenkian Foundation, and Tate, London.

 The Mountain Banners series began in 1985, when Dugger first transferred a mountain drawing he had made on the spot to a black canvas that became the central image of a banner.
-As these mountain images evolved, he went on to study with a banner master in Ladakh at the invitation of the Dalai Lama, who chose one of Dugger’s banners for his International Year of Tibet in 1991.
-These works are inspired by Dugger’s passion for mountaineering, by the art of Tibet and ancient China, and by the Western Alpinist tradition of expeditionary drawing.
+These works are inspired by Dugger's passion for mountaineering and by the Western Alpinist tradition of expeditionary drawing.

 * John Dugger's Time-Zones banner in the Government Art Collection >>